RESTFul APIs: Networking

-For creating a resource a more specific status code is 201(Created), used with POST and sending back the created entity via the response.
+For creating a resource, a more specific status code is 201(Created).
+This is used with the POST verb and will send back the created entity via the response.

-If we don't want to send back anything as a response the 204(No content) is the proper status.
+If we don't want to send back anything as a response, then the 204(No content) is the proper status.
 Usually used with the DELETE verb.

 The 400(Bad Request) status code is as generic as it gets.
 One can use this status code to signal to the client that the request is malformed.